SmartableAI/diablo4/_games/new-gameplay-today-diablo-ivs-barbarian.md

 ---
-title: "New Gameplay Today – Diablo IV&#39;s Barbarian"
+title: "New Gameplay Today – Diablo IV's Barbarian"
 excerpt: "Cork, Reeves and Leo sit down to show off the first chunk of Diablo IV gameplay we captured in our visit to Blizzard for Game Informer's latest cover story, ..."
 originalUrl: https://youtube.com/watch?v=9DFgQ81vzGg
 type: video